reddit-archive/reddit/r2/r2/config/feature/README.md

 Since we're currently overloading live_config, each feature flag should be prepended with `feature_` in the config.
 We may choose to make a live-updating features block in the future.

 You can also use feature flags to define A/B-type experiments.
 Logically, experiments are separated into two parts.
 First, there is an *eligibility check* to determine if the user is allowed to be a part of the experiment;
-currently, this is statically defined as the set of all logged-in users.
+eligibility is determined by the same selectors as above with the exception of `percent_loggedin` and `percent_loggedout` which would be redundant.
 Secondly, eligible users are either *bucketed* into a variant or *excluded* (because the summed percentage of all variants is less than 100).  `is_enabled` will return False for users who are non-eligible, fall into a control group, or